 UnderTheDoormat earns its fee, the homeowner makes money from guests staying in their property and is given the chance to share that income with chosen charities.
 Even the paying guests feel good about their choice of accommodation, since they know some of the money is likely to go to charity.

 There are car-sharing firms which follow a similar model in both the US and the UK, but have yet to include a charity option.
 In fact UnderTheDoormat’s model was singled out for special praise by the Institute of fundraising.
 Do you know any firms that beat this Corporate Social Responsibility benchmark?
 Or do you have an idea for starting one?
 The internet has made it easier than ever for entrepreneurs to start sharing schemes and businesses without needing big bucks to do it.
 Make sure you add a charity component if you truly want to be a responsible enterprise.
 According to Trendwatching and business leaders, the sharing economy is the next big thing.http://www.wiseism.com/prosper-sharing-economy/http://www.wiseism.com/wp-content/uploads/sharing-economy.jpghttp://www.wiseism.com/wp-content/uploads/sharing-economy-150x150.jpgWise Moneybetter life,business,charity,consumers,corporate giving,corporate social responsibility,finance,greed,humanity,humans,living wisely,money,prosperity,sharing,sharing economy,success,workConsumer trust in greedy banks and other corporations took a nosedive following the banking crash.
 It can be argued that the financial crisis was largely caused by big banks grabbing all they could from vulnerable people who couldn't afford to pay a mortgage – and who ended up defaulting.
 But this...The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
-I'm also a therapist,, coach, freelance writer, author, speaker, trainer, and workshop leader.
+I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist,, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism